Travel TipsÂ

 “You say you like the wind blowing through your hair; well, come on, roll with me ’til the sun goes down… Texas sun…”

-Next, we drove another 45 minutes to the Hot Springs Historic Trail, a .5-mile walk to the riverside remnants of a stone bath built over a hot spring.
+Next, we drove another 45 minutes to the Hot Springs Historic Trail, a half-mile walk to the riverside remnants of a stone bath built over a hot spring.
 This area was once a spiritual sanctuary for the Indigenous Madessawi people until around 1800.
-It was easy to see why the babbling river, accented with wildflowers and hilly views in the distance, with the built-in warmth and tranquility of a hot spring, seemed almost too good to be true.
-Maybe it was, because the area eventually became a town and inn after white settlers invaded.
-Along the trail, you can glimpse into past worlds through petroglyphs on the side of stone walls and abandoned motel rooms.
-Now, the historic hotspring is a protected haven for parkgoers, a way to honor its intricate and dark history and allow everyone to enjoy its beauty.
-Of course, when my dad and I approached the hot spring, it was being enjoyed by other white families.
-Suddenly, our expedition felt less groundbreaking.
-I began to recognize the pushed-under-the-rug notion that although there are placards and “help us preserve these petroglyph” signs, this is a place for the ancestors of war winners.
-If I travel to sacred spaces, the least I can do is acknowledge the ugly truths.
-The descendants of those who truly understood and loved the land either don’t feel welcome or aren’t around.
+It was easy to see why — the babbling river, accented with wildflowers and hilly views in the distance, with the built-in warmth and tranquility of a hot spring, seemed almost too good to be true.
+Maybe it was, because the area eventually became a town and inn after White settlers arrived.

 We soaked in the hot spring, taking in all we’d experienced in Big Bend.
-We then made the trek back to Marfa, stopping halfway through for tacos at the Starlight Theater in Terlingua Ghost Town.
-We were contently exhausted and passed out almost immediately as we returned.
+We then made the trek back to Marfa, stopping for tacos at the Starlight Theater in Terlingua Ghost Town.
+We were contently exhausted and passed out as soon we got home.

 Song Inspiration: “The Man That Time Forgot” – Charley Crocket